LOYOLA UNIVERSITY CHICAGO

 BEHL 408 Ethics, Genetics and Health Policy (3 Credit Hours)

-This course provides an introduction to genetic ethics and a survey of topics that constitute the professional and popular literature in the field.
+This course will provide an introduction to genetic ethics and a survey of topics that constitute the professional and popular literature in the field.
+Topics to be considered include, but are not limited to, gene patenting, human cloning, and race and genetics.

 BEHL 409 Religion and Bioethics (3 Credit Hours)